 How Well It Works

-Antibiotics are most effective in helping cure Lyme disease when they are taken early in the course of the disease.1 Early treatment with antibiotics can help prevent future problems with arthritis, the heart, or the nervous system.
-But symptoms may not go away right away.
+Early treatment with antibiotics can cure the Lyme disease infection and help prevent future problems with arthritis, the heart, or the nervous system.1 But symptoms may not go away right away.
 Some symptoms may last for several weeks after treatment.
 This does not mean that the antibiotics were not successful, nor does it mean that you need additional antibiotic treatment.

 Antibiotic treatment for early symptoms of chronic Lyme arthritis is usually very effective.
 Joints that have been badly damaged by Lyme arthritis may take a long time to get better after the infection has been cured, or they may not respond to treatment at all.
 A small percentage of people in the United States continue to have symptoms of chronic Lyme arthritis after treatment with antibiotics.2